GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

-# 3. PGGB overview
+# 3. What's PGGB?
 !!! info ""

+- Variation graphs offer a compact representation of genetic variation across a population in the form of bidirected DNA sequence graphs, encompassing large-scale SVs like inversions and duplications.
-PGGB is a reference-free pangenome graph constuction method.
-It constructs pangenome graphs by employing all-to-all whole genome alignments with wfmash, graph induction via seqwish, and progressive normalization using smoothxg and gfaffix.
+- PGGB, the the PanGenome Graph Builder, is a reference-free pangenome graph constuction method.
+PGGB builds pangenome graphs from a set of input sequences unbiasly.
+- The main novelty of PGGB is not simply the reference independence, but moreover its ability to capture all parts of input genomes losslessly.
-PGGB is designed to be scalable and efficient, making it suitable for large-scale genomic analyses.
+- PGGB is designed to be scalable and efficient, making it suitable for large-scale genomic analyses.
 It is an open-source tool that can be used freely by researchers in the field of genomics.

 ### How does PGGB work?
 !!! info ""

 PGGB generates graphs using an all-to-all alignment of input sequences (wfmash), graph induction (seqwish), and progressive normalization (smoothxg, gfaffix).

 After construction, PGGB generates diagnostic visualizations of the graph (odgi).

 A variant call report (in VCF) representing both small and large variants can be generated based on any reference genome included in the graph (vg).

-PGGB writes its output in GFAv1 format, which can be used as input by numerous "genome graph" and pangenome tools, such as the vg and odgi toolkits.-Scale Graph Construction: The PGGB algorithm is designed to handle large-scale genomes and can efficiently construct genome graphs containing extensive genetic variations.
+PGGB writes its output in GFAv1 format, which can be used as input by numerous "genome graph" and pangenome tools, such as the vg and odgi toolkits

+Scale Graph Construction: The PGGB algorithm is designed to handle large-scale genomes and can efficiently construct genome graphs containing extensive genetic variations.

 #### input fasta file